jgato/jgato/random_docs/working_with_subgroups_on_ZTP.md

 All the clusters with the `logical-group: "mb-du-sno"` label, will be affected by the `Policy` `du-mb-op-conf-config-operator`.
 And therefore, different sets of `mustHave` and `mustNotHave`will define its desired status.

 All the clusters in this group are automatically configured according to Policies that have been tested and validated.
 But, what is the correct procedure to take a set, or subgroup, of these cluster to test some new Policies?.
-Or, how we take, some clusters, out of its `logical-group`to test some new Polices?.
+Or, how we take, some clusters, out of its logical group to test some new Polices?.

-The procedure has to be easy to implement, and, clusters on the subgroup would get back to its previous `logical-group`.
+The procedure has to be easy to implement, and, clusters on the subgroup would get back to its previous logical group.

 The following tutorial shows up how to use RHACM Governance and subgroups of configurations.
 The different steps on this tutorial:
- * We will take one cluster out of its `logical-group`.
+ * We will take one cluster out of its logical group.
  * This new cluster (or subgroup) will test the same configuration (Policies), than its original group.
  * A new configuration will be added to test a new version of OCP.
  * When everything is oka, Policies can be considered as valid in the OCP version.
 We can safety migrate all the clusters to the new configuration.
- * The new configuration is included in the original `logical-group`and our testing clusters is reverted back to its original group.
+ * The new configuration is included in the original logical groupand our testing clusters is reverted back to its original group.
- * All the clusters running in the `logical-group`with the proper Policies and the new OCP version.
+ * All the clusters running in the logical groupwith the proper Policies and the new OCP version.

 A Git repository is connected to the Hub Cluster to inject the RHACM Policies, into the Governance process. *This tutorial dont cover this "GitOps" methodology, but Policies would be directly created into the Hub Cluster, as any other Openshift/Kubernetes resource.*